Kinlet Parish Council Standing Orders

 a.
 The Council’s Proper Officer shall do the following:-

-7. Process all requests made under the Freedom of Information Act 2000 and Data Protection Act 1996, in accordance with and subject to the Council’s procedures relating to the same.
+07. Process all requests made under the Freedom of Information Act 2000 and General Data Protection Act 1998 which came into force May 2018, in accordance with and subject to the Council’s procedures relating to the same.

 10. Record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose.